 Ingredients

-- 1 recipe pork rub for pulled pork and ribs (see my recipe)
+- 1 recipe pork rub for pulled pork and ribs (recipe)

 - 3 tablespoon vegetable oil